Initial Value $49,945.40

-The Buy and Hold portfolio focuses on blue-chip stocks that offer long-term growth potential, but it also has a small fixed-income holding.
-The original weighting was 10% for each stock with a bond ETF given a 20% position.
+This portfolio consists mainly of blue-chip stocks that offer long-term growth potential.
+It also has a small fixed-income holding.
+The original weighting was 10% for each stock with a bond ETF that started with a 20% position.

 I used several criteria to choose the stocks including a superior long-term growth profile, industry leadership, good balance sheet, and relative strength in down markets.

 The objective is to generate decent cash flow (all the stocks but one pay dividends), minimize downside potential, and provide slow but steady growth.
 The target rate of return is 8% annually.